BowenFu/matchit.cpp/README.md

 static_assert(square(x) == 25);
 ```

+Some pattern accepts a subpattern.
+In the sample the subpattern is an identifier and we bind the dereferenced result to it.
+None pattern is alone.

-Some and none patterns are not atomic patterns, they are composed via
+Some and none patterns are not atomic patterns in `match(it)`, they are composed via

 ```C++
 template <typename T>